MahanAfshar/MahanAfshar/README.md

    💻 I’m currently working on my new project

-   📖 I’m currently learning next.js
+   📖 I’m currently working as a freelancer

    🤔 Ask me about front-end development